Seizure of U.S. Currency at Airports in New York

 Attorney for Bulk Cash Seizures at Airports in New York

-- LaGuardia Airport (LGA) in New York
+- case seizures at LaGuardia Airport (LGA) in New York

 Immediately after the money is taken, Ms. Berliner can prepare your verified claim and demand for court action.
 If you already received the notice of seizure in the mail, then your time for making the verified claim is limited.